The THESAN-ZOOM project: The Hidden Neighbours of OI Absorbers during Reionization: O i absorbers in simulations

-The plots on the right, showing total and neutral oxygen column density profiles, suggest a lack of significant evolution of the total oxygen inside the CGM.
+The plots on the right, showing total and neutral oxygen column density profiles, suggest a lack of significant evolution of the total oxygen.
 Considering that the virial radius by definition is expanding as we shift to lower redshift, this behaviour outlines how gas can reach higher levels of metal enrichment at greater distances as we approach cosmic noon.
-The neutral oxygen content mirrors the trend described by neutral hydrogen, as expected from the relation imposed by Eq.~(\ref{eq:HOeq}).
+The neutral oxygen content mirrors the trend described by neutral hydrogen, {likely because of the relation imposed by Eq.~(\ref{eq:HOeq})}.
 The dotted lines mark the 50\% completeness level of typical observations \citep[][]{Sebastian2024}, corresponding to $\log N_{\ion{O}{I}}/{\rm cm^{-2}} \approx 13.7$.
 On average, high column densities can be observed close to the centres of haloes, as also similar works pointed out. \citet{Finlator2013} shows how values of $N_{\ion{O}{I}} > 10^{16}$ cm$^{-2}$ found in regions with $r \lesssim 0.4 \ R_{\rm vir}$, are likely to arise from star-forming gas in galaxies.
 In our study, however, $N_{\ion{O}{I}}$ values drop below the dotted line within the virial radius, at lower distances with decreasing redshift.
-However, this does not mean that observable absorbers are exclusively found in the centre of haloes.
-In fact, when tracing the radial profiles of singles haloes, we noticed that, considering regions further from the centre, the median $N_{\ion{O}{I}}$ decreases, but the dispersion tipically grows, reaching values of up to $3.5$ dex.
-At the same time, an additional scatter of $\pm 1$ dex between profiles of different haloes is present.
-As a consequence, even if the median $N_{\ion{O}{I}}$ radial profile falls below the observational threshold, this does not rule out the possibility of finding absorbers beyond this distance, as also illustrated in Fig.~\ref{fig:coolfig}.
+However, {since the plots show the median profiles, it does not mean that observable absorbers are exclusively found in the centre of haloes, as also illustrated in Fig.~\ref{fig:coolfig}}.

 In \citet{Finlator2013} a similar decrease in neutral oxygen abundance in the redshift range $z=10-6$ has been pointed out, with outskirts at $r > 0.3 \ R_{\rm vir}$ being the most affected.
 However, they predict a more rapid ionisation, which leaves haloes with masses similar to the ones analysed in this work with neutral oxygen fractions of $\approx 0.1 - 0.2$ at $z=6$, while our simulations suggest slightly higher average values ($\approx 0.3 - 0.4$).